Could a digi-drachma avert a Grexit?

 In order to avoid such a "Grexit" some reckon Greece could adopt a bitcoin-like parallel digital currency with which it could pay its pensioners and public-sector workers.
 It could be called the "digi-drachma", after Greece's pre-euro currency.

-But unlike bitcoin, which is totally decentralized and given value simply by its usefulness, it would be issued by the state and backed with the country's substantial assets.
+But unlike bitcoin, which is totally decentralised and given value simply by its usefulness, it would be issued by the state and backed with the country's substantial assets.

 "If you've got all these assets, why don't you use them to back up a digital currency?" said Lee Gibson-Grant, founder of Coinstructors, a consultancy for those wanting to use bitcoin's underlying technology -- the blockchain -- to start businesses.